brookk16/gollums-cave/README.md

 # Gollum's Cave

+You can access the deployed web app [here](https://gollums-cave.herokuapp.com)

 This is a python3 and Flask riddle game app based on the encounter bewteen the creature Gollum and Bilbo Baggins, the hero of J.R.R Tolkien's "The Hobbit".

 This is the 3rd milestone project, required for completing the code institute's full stack web development course.